 During this time, she had been researching her symptoms, and was fairly certain that Lyme disease was the culprit.
-She met with an alternative medicine practitioner who confirmed her suspicions and attended his treatment center in Germany.
+She met with an alternative medicine practitioner who confirmed her suspicions and attended his treatment centre in Germany.

 "For the first time, someone listened to me, and I got tested," she continued.
 "The results were positive: I had stage III neurological Lyme disease.
 I was relieved to finally know what was going on, but I was also scared shitless."

 The treatment centre strengthened her immune system so it could eliminate the disease without additional medication.